-This problem can be understood by considering four sets of interrelated issues: 1) lack of use of health systems information in policy-making about health systems; 2) lack of use of promising knowledge-brokering mechanisms (specifically promising information-packaging and interactive knowledgesharing mechanisms) and lack of use of promising organizational models that support knowledge brokering; 3) lack of support for knowledge brokering; and 4) limited reach of existing efforts to support knowledge brokering.
+This problem can be understood by considering four sets of interrelated issues: 1) untapped potential for health systems information to inform policy-making; 2) missed opportunities to take stock and prioritize advancements in knowledge brokering; 3) lack of alignment of support for knowledge brokering; and 4) limited reach of existing efforts to advance knowledge brokering.
 We describe the process we followed to better understand the problem in Box 3.